-Backups — it’s a daunting word, isn’t it?
-Just hearing it probably makes you think of your valuable time wasted on a bunch of complicated, manual processes involving databases and FTP directories.
+Backups.
+Just hearing the word probably makes you think of your valuable time wasted on a bunch of complicated, manual processes involving databases and file transfer protocol (FTP) directories.

 But all of this is a myth we’re happy to bust.
-The truth is this: thanks to modern plugins, it’s now fast and incredibly easy to make backups for WooCommerce and restore them if the need arises.
+The truth is this: thanks to modern plugins, it’s now a fast and straightforward process to make backups for WooCommerce and restore them if the need arises.

 You already know you need to make backups of your store and its data.
 But what you might not know is how to create and manage those backups without giving yourself a headache.

-Today we’re going to show you how.
-Read on to find out how you can back up your store with Jetpack Backup and how to properly restore your site in the event of an emergency.
+In this updated post, we’re going to show you how.
+Read on to find out how you can back up your store with Jetpack VaultPress Backup and how to properly restore your site in the event of an emergency.

 Why backups matter, and when you might need them